 - Install and launch Malwarebytes ADWcleaner, then click Scan

-- Download the Norton Bootable Recovery Tool
+Next, download the Norton Bootable Recovery Tool

-- If you’re using a USB drive you should download and install the Rufus tool.
-Insert a USB drive (which will be wiped in the process).
+Insert your USB stick into a port on the working PC.
 Under Format Options select 'ISO Image' from the drop-down menu next to 'Create a bootable disk using'.
 Click the disc drive icon, navigate to the Norton Boot Recovery Tool file and select NBRT.iso.
 Click Start, then Ok.
 Note that this will erase all files on the USB stick.

-- Save your changes and exit the BIOS.
-Your machine will now boot up from the specified drive
+Save your changes and exit the BIOS.
+Your machine will now boot up from the specified drive.

-- If a boot menu appears on the 'Welcome to NBRT page' select Boot, then follow the prompts to begin a scan
+If a boot menu appears on the 'Welcome to NBRT page' select Boot, then follow the prompts to begin a scan

-- Once you're happy with your selections click Fix, and OK when prompted for confirmation.
+Once you're happy with your selections click Fix, and OK when prompted for confirmation.
 Click Reboot when the process has finished

 How to stop your Windows computer getting another virus

-The best way to keep your computer safe on the internet is to ensure that your security package is up to date.
+The best way to keep your computer safe on the internet is to ensure that your antivirus is up to date.
 Windows 10 has a built-in firewall, and an effective antivirus in the form of Windows Defender.